M81 M82 NGC3077

 For a long time, snowdrifts lay in the village and the observatory roof wouldn't open due to the frost.

 At the end of April, there were only a few days left to capture the RGB channels, which I did.
 Then came the Moon... a full Moon.
-I tried to shoot H-alpha on all those nights, but didn't manage to extract much.
+I tried to shoot H-alpha throughout those nights, but didn't manage to extract much.
 Some data was simply lost during H-alpha integration.
 I shot the L channel in May, and added a bit more RGB.
 Now the weather has turned bad, and the dark time (Sun below 14 degrees) is only about two hours.
-I see no point in further accumulating LRGB channels, so I'm posting the work as is — everything I managed to gather over 15 days.
+I see no point in accumulating more LRGB data, so I'm posting the work as is — everything I managed to gather over 15 days.

 I'm almost satisfied with the processing — I managed to bring out the IFN without losing saturation.
 All thanks to PixInsight.

-Greetings to the haters — I used BlurXTerminator here only for star correction (not applied to galaxy details).
-I did without StarXTerminator because it slightly kills the galaxy clusters, of which there are many here.
+Greetings to the haters — BlurXTerminator was used here only for star correction (not applied to galaxy details).
+I did without StarXTerminator because it slightly suppresses the galaxy clusters, of which there are many here.

 Add comment